Akashsingh310/Artificial-Intelligence-Digital-Assistant-KAREN-/README.md

 pip install pipwin
 pipwin install pyaudio

-Please don't use this method to send email because it is less secure it os only for educational purpose
+Please don't use this method to send email because it is less secure it  only for educational purpose

 sendermail@gmail.com  - use sender mail address.
 senderpassword - use sender password.